 The Pokémon Park sat in the center of a wide ring of buildings, an absolutely huge grassy field littered with large boulders and several strange structures which many pokémon were climbing on.
 There was a vast pool to one side, where she could see water pokémon playing.
-There were also many trees, which pokémon were climbing or running around cheerfully.
+There was also an area with a cluster of trees, where pokémon were climbing or running around cheerfully.

 "We'd like to let these pokémon in," Damian explained, gesturing toward the five wild pokémon who had followed them on their journey.
 "And a few others, we-"

-The person sitting at a table set out at the entrance looked over the edge of the book she was reading and at the pokémon until her gaze rested on Nightshade.
+The person sitting at the table looked over the edge of the book she was reading and at the pokémon until her gaze rested on Nightshade.
 It took Snowcrystal a moment to realize that she must have noticed his limp.
 "Well…" the strange human began in a monotone voice, picking up a small sheet of paper lying on the desk and staring at it.
 "If your pokémon is injured, you need a note from the pokémon center before entering the Poké Park.
 You should also-"

 "He'll be fine," Katie said after a quick worried glance at Damian.
 "He just wants to climb the trees.
 He'll stay up in one the whole time.
 He won't get himself injured worse.
 Could he just-"

 "Sure, whatever," the human said carelessly with a shrug.
 She threw the paper back down on the table and went back to reading her book.
-"Just send out the pokémon you want, and if you're leaving, please sign here and tell us when you're coming back…" She slid another paper toward Damian, who began writing something on it with a pen from a cup on the edge of the table.
+"Just send out the pokémon you want, and if you're leaving, please sign here and tell us when you're coming back…" She slid another paper toward Damian, who began writing something on it with a pen he took from a cup on the edge of the table.
 The worker human droned on.
 "Your pokémon are not allowed to take food out of the Poké Park.
 Your pokémon are not allowed to attack or eat other trainers' pokémon.
 Don't abandon your pokémon at the Poké Park.
-Ill-behaved pokémon will be kicked out and forced to wait in the park building for your return…oh, just read the rules over there," she muttered in an annoyed voice, pointing to a sign.
+Ill-behaved pokémon will be kicked out and forced to wait in the park building for your return…oh, just read the rules over there."
+She gave an annoyed sigh and pointed to a sign.

-"Uh…" Katie began, staring after the scizor as he walked through the gate after the other pokémon had excitedly ran through it, but instead of finishing her sentence, she just shook her head and sighed, muttering, "Let's go."
+"Uh…" Katie began, staring after the scizor as he walked through the gate once the other pokémon had excitedly run through it, but instead of finishing her sentence, she just shook her head and sighed, muttering, "Let's go."

 "Look at this!"
 Spark cried in delight.
 "Food!"
 He bolted over toward a group of small stands that held containers full of pokémon food.
 He wasted no time in shoving his head into one of them and gulping down as many of the brown pellets as he could.

-"Uh…that's nice," Snowcrystal replied.
-She had never completely gotten used to human food.
+"Uh…that's nice," Snowcrystal replied, not feeling very hungry.
 She turned to look around, wondering what area to explore first.